INFORMSJoC/2023.0391/README.md

 ## Description

-This repository includes the data set, computational results, additional materials and source codes (with no conflict of interest) for the experiments presented in the paper.
+This repository includes the data set, computational results, additional materials and source codes (with no conflict of interest) for the experiments presented in the paper "Real-Time Rolling Stock and Timetable Rescheduling in Urban Rail Transit Systems".

 ## Data set